amit08255/js-dependency-injector/README.md

 ### Creating a container

 The container is the place where all dependencies get bound to.
 It is possible to have multiple container in our project in parallel.
+Best practice is to create a main AppContainer and inside that container create child containers of dependencies to categorize them easily.
+Then to inject dependencies you just have to share the main AppContainer to app modules.

 ```js
 import {Container} from "./container";